// LIVE MARKET DATA

 Expense ratio — the hidden cost

-ETFs charge an annual fee called an expense ratio.
+ETFs charge an annual fee.
 HERO charges ~0.50%, ESPO ~0.55% per year.
-This is deducted automatically from the fund's value — much lower than most managed funds but worth comparing.
+This is deducted automatically from the fund's value.

 05